hasselmonians/RatCatcher/README.md

 The `localPath` field contains the absolute path to where the batch files should be placed (when on your local computer) and the `remotePath` field contains the absolute path from the perspective of the high-performance computing cluster.

 > For instance, if you mounted your cluster on your local machine at `/mnt/myproject/cluster/` then that is your `localPath`.
 If from the cluster's perspective (when accessing via `ssh`), your files are at `/projectnb/myproject/cluster` then that is your `remotePath`.
-If your local computer does not have the cluster mounted, you will have to copy the files `RatCatcher` produces over to the `remotePath` before running the script on the cluster.
+If your local computer does not have the cluster mounted, `localPath` will be some path in your local file system and you will have to copy the files `RatCatcher` produces over to the `remotePath` before running the script on the cluster.

 `namespec` determines what the output files should be named.
 Files will be named starting with `namespec-experimenter-alphanumeric-analysis-`.
 It's best to set it to something like `'output'` if you're feeling uncreative.

+`project` is the name of the project on the cluster (who has to pay for the computer usage).

 ### Pre-Processing